lxschwalb/Genny/README.md

 ||globalNumBeats1|globalTimeDeviance1|tap/3|localNumBeats1|localTimeDeviance1|||
 ||globalNumBeats0|globalTimeDeviance0|tap/4|localNumBeats0|localTimeDeviance0|||

-[globalNumBeats] sets the amount of beats per bar. [localNumBeats] sets the amount of beats for only the current instrument and is useful for creating polyrythms.
+[globalNumBeats] sets the amount of beats per bar. [localNumBeats] sets the amount of beats for only the current instrument and is useful for creating polyrhythms.
 If [runFree] is disabled and [localNumBeats] is less than [globalNumBeats], the current instrument repeats a pattern of length [localNumBeats] until the end of each bar.
-If [runFree] is enabled, the current instrument runs detatched from the rest of the system, and the length of its bars is determined by [localNumBeats].
+If [runFree] is enabled, the current instrument runs detached from the rest of the system, and the length of its bars is determined by [localNumBeats].

 [clockMode] sets the midi clock mode in case you want to sync Genny with other midi devices.
 The colours indicate the mode as follows:
 - Red: No synchronization
 - Green: Genny is the master, so it determines the tempo
 - Yellow: Genny is the slave, so it listens to the tempo from another device

 With [globalTimeDeviance], you can make the time between beats deviate from perfect timing.
 With [localTimeDeviance], you can make the current instrument deviate from the beat.
-It is reccomended to add local deviance to any instrument that plays chords, because then the individual notes in the chord aren't played exactly simultaneously and this gives a much more natural sound.
+It is recommended to add local deviance to any instrument that plays chords, because then the individual notes in the chord aren't played exactly simultaneously and this gives a much more natural sound.

 The tap buttons are for tap tempo.
 The beat length is determined by the time between pressing and releasing one of the buttons.
 With [tap/1] you directly tap the tempo.
 With [tap/2] the tempo is double what you tap.
 With [tap/3] the tempo is 3 times what you tap.
 With [tap/4] the tempo is 4 times what you tap.

 ## Record (R):

 This page is used to record melodies.
 Pressing a button puts a midi NoteOn command on the current beat, and releasing a button puts a midi NoteOff command on the current beat.
 You can either record a melody in realtime while the system is playing,or you could manually input a melody by navigating to the time point(beat and bar) you want to edit and then pressing or releasing the button corresponding to the note you want.
-The tuning is the same as described for the Show All section.
+The tuning is the same as described for the _Show All_ section.

 ## Edit Bars (b):
 ||bar0|bar1|randomBar|groupRepeats1|instrange3|||